 The staff is impressive, to say the least.
 With holistic psychiatrists, medical doctors, and competently trained clinicians, therapists, organic chefs, and caregivers, more than 40 expert, compassionate staff are at the helm.

-The center provides a wealth of effective, holistic therapies to assist with any discomforts that may arise during the tapering process, including massage, Reiki, corrected diet and supplementation, cranial-sacral therapeutic massage, counseling, peer support, soothing mineral baths, equine therapy, and many others.
+The center provides a wealth of effective, holistic therapies to assist with any discomforts that may arise during the tapering process, including massage, Reiki, corrected diet and supplementation, cranial-sacral treatments, CBT and other forms of counseling, peer support, soothing mineral baths, equine therapy, and many others.
 The client consults with their care team daily so that their medical support team can instantly coordinate any micro-adjustments needed, and oversee any other program steps or changes that can be monitored all the way through.

 Meals are deliciously prepared by our gourmet chef, who is knowledgeable about corrective diets and the power of orthomolecular (diet-based) treatment protocols.
-Meals and snacks are prepared with fresh mostly organic and locally sourced produce and meats, fish, poultry, and other sources of proteins, daily use of fermented foods, organic whole foods menus, all prepared with a gourmet flourish.
+Meals and snacks are prepared with fresh mostly organic and locally sourced produce and meats, fish, poultry, and other sources of proteins, daily use of fermented foods, and organic whole foods menus, all prepared with a gourmet flourish.
 No sugars, preservatives, food additives, etc., are used in preparing the most delicious and energizing meals, salads, smoothies, and snacks imaginable, all of which are highly popular with our clients.

-Find Out More About Our Risperdal Titration and Weaning Program
+Find Out More About Our Risperdal Tapering and Weaning Program

-We invite you to contact the center to get more information on the program details, costs, length of stay that may be recommended, and answer any insurance questions and other queries you may have.
+We invite you to contact the center to get more information on the program details, costs, length of stay that may be recommended, and we are pleased to answer any insurance questions and other queries you may have.

 We are here to provide support and information during the sometimes difficult decision-making process.
 Please call us to find out more about how our world-class Risperdal tapering program may be the authentic type of help that you or a loved one have been looking for.